AIBendereL/Model_to_Online_App_with_fastai_and_hugging_face/README.md

 I use a pre-train resnet18, fine-tune it with 2 epochs, in less than 20 seconds.
 You can fine-tune it more for better performance.

+The **chean_data_model_driven.ipynb** file has some code to display and experiment in it.
+You can look into them if you are interested.
+Or else, you can just run the file end-to-end to produce the model like normal.

 ## Model to online Application